-As with all Star Search categories, a participant that receives a 1st place rating for two consecutive years must advance to the next level in the category.
-If participating in Level Four of the category, the individual must take a year off from participating.
+As with all Star Search categories, if a group receives a 1st place rating for two consecutive years, they must take a year off from participating.

 PARTICIPANT REQUIREMENTS - UNIFORM

 Standard Junior Soldier uniform is required for all Junior Soldier participants.
 Senior soldiers may wear senior soldier uniform.
 They may substitute epaulet shirts with epaulets instead of tunics if they prefer.
 Official Army hats/caps are not required for any participants.